Brain Stimulation for Depression

 The trial protocol does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the study team or your doctor.

-Is brain stimulation safe for treating depression?
+What prior data suggests that this brain stimulation is safe for treating depression?

 Ignacio Saez